 Step Two: Honestly assess whether your project fits well in CPT’s aesthetics and at our level of productions.

-Step Three: You must have a writers profile with NPX (New Play Exchange) for us to accept your submission.
+Step Three: You must have a writers profile with NPX (New Play Exchange) for us to accept your proposal.
 If you do not currently have a profile with NPX, you can sign up for one here.
-Please include your profile information along with your submission.
+Please include your profile information along with your proposal.

-Step Four: Fill out the following application and submit via email as a word doc or pdf to email@example.com.
-Please note that CPT will only accept submissions electronically.
+Step Four: Fill out the following application and submit via email as a word doc or pdf to firstname.lastname@example.org.
+Please note that CPT will only accept proposals electronically.

 Step Five: You will receive an email notification within 9-12 months.
-The email notification will be a standard rejection notice or a request for a full script submission.
-Playwrights who are offended by standard rejections or do not have complete scripts for submission should not submit.
+The email notification will be a standard rejection notice or a request for a full script proposal.
+Playwrights who are offended by standard rejections or do not have complete scripts for proposal should not submit.

-CPT will not review general submissions that do not utilize this application process.
+CPT will not review general proposals that do not utilize this application process.

 Above all, please be frank and honest.
 We at CPT apply for many grants and as artists we have all submitted work to other festivals and theatres.
 We understand that it’s difficult to assemble this material and to answer these questions without becoming either over-the-top conceptual or snide and ironic.